Are you a business coach, consultant, or service provider struggling to grow your business?

 Roundup: Tops Tips from Experts

-Many influencers in the world of coaching have discussed the importance of having an entrepreneurial mindset.
+Many thought leaders in the world of coaching have discussed the importance of having an entrepreneurial mindset.
 We pulled together a round-up of a few articles that will help you see how you can take action and adopt this mindset to help you grow your business.
+Then, at the end of this article, you'll find a self-assessment you can complete to test your own mindset.

 International Coach Federation